google/digitalbuildings/ontology/docs/ontology.md

 they have the exact same fields.

 #### GUIDs
-Each type has a GUID (UUID4) that is version independent.
+Each type has a GUID (UUID4) that is version-independent.

 #### Type names